aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > - v2.2 discipline classifier (SciBERT + XGBoost) is on the full 1138-paper dataset.
 > - All subfield and methodology classifiers were evaluated on the smaller, manually labeled 105-paper dataset.
 > - v2.3 and v2.4 CS subfield classifiers are trained on a 1498-paper arXiv dataset with SPECTER embeddings.
+> - v2.3 and v2.4 IS subfield classifiers are trained on a 374-paper semantic scholar dataset with SPECTER embeddings.
+> - v2.3 and v2.4 IT subfield classifiers are trained on a 504-paper dataset (arXiv + Semantic Scholar) with SPECTER embeddings.
 > - v2.4 includes the pipeline for a second-stage AI/ML disambiguator (Logistic Regression on SPECTER), that can be triggered conditionally when the main classifier predicts AI or ML.
 ---